icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 Airplane levels effects of icing are measured, and broken into major components in [NACA-TN-1598, "Effects of Ice Formations on Airplane Performance in Level Cruising Flight"]({filename}NACA-TN-1598.md)

-Gray, Vernon H., and von Glahn, Uwe H.: Effect of Ice and Frost Formations on Drag of NACA 651_212 Airfoil for Various Modes of Thermal Ice Protection.
-NACA-TN-2962, 1953.
+Estimated drag results by "discriminating use of the data" from NACA-TR-446 in [NACA-TN-2962, "Effect of Ice and Frost Formations on Drag of NACA 651_212 Airfoil for Various Modes of Thermal Ice Protection"]({filename}NACA-TN-2962.md)
->By "discriminating use of the data", drag results can be estimated using NACA-TR-446.

-von Glahn, Uwe H., and Gray, Vernon H.: Effect of Ice Formations on Section Drag of Swept NACA 63A-009 Airfoil with Partial-Span Leading-Edge Slat for Various Modes of Thermal Ice Protection.
-NACA-RM-E53J30, 1954.
+The drag due to ice on a swept airfoil section measured in [NACA-RM-E53J30, "Effect of Ice Formations on Section Drag of Swept NACA 63A-009 Airfoil with Partial-Span Leading-Edge Slat for Various Modes of Thermal Ice Protection"]({filename}NACA-RM-E53J30.md)
->The drag due to ice on a swept airfoil section is measured.

-Gray, Vernon H., and von Glahn, Uwe H.: Aerodynamic Effects Caused by Icing of an Unswept NACA 65A004 Airfoil.
-NACA-TN-4155, 1958
-and
-Gray, Vernon H.: Correlations Among Ice Measurements, Impingement Rates, Icing Conditions and Drag Coefficients for an Unswept NACA 65A004 Airfoil.
-NACA-TN-4151, 1958.
+Correlations between ice shapes, aerodynamic performance, and icing conditions in [NACA-TN-4151, "Correlations Among Ice Measurements, Impingement Rates, Icing Conditions and Drag Coefficients for an Unswept NACA 65A004 Airfoil"]({filename}NACA-TN-4151.md)
->Correlations are develop between ice shapes, aerodynamic performance, and icing conditions.

-Gray, Vernon H.: Correlation of Airfoil Ice Formations and Their Aerodynamic Effects With Impingement and Flight Conditions.
-SAE preprint No. 225 (paper presented at SAE National Aeronautics Meeting), October 1957, [https://archive.org/details/nasa_techdoc_19670083891/page/n19/mode/2up](https://archive.org/details/nasa_techdoc_19670083891/page/n19/mode/2up).
-and
-Gray, Vernon H.: Prediction of Aerodynamic Penalties Caused by Ice Formations on Various Airfoils.
-NASA-TN-D-2166, 1964.  [https://archive.org/details/nasa_techdoc_19810068590](https://archive.org/details/nasa_techdoc_19810068590)
->A more general correlation of drag due to ice on an airfoil is developed.
+A more general correlation of drag due to ice on an airfoil in [NASA-TN-D-2166, "Prediction of Aerodynamic Penalties Caused by Ice Formations on Various Airfoils"]({filename}NASA-TN-D-2166.md)

-Wilder, Ramon W.: "Techniques used to determine Artificial Ice Shapes and Ice Shedding, Characteristics of Unprotected Airfoil Surfaces" in Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service; Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590. [https://apps.dtic.mil/sti/pdfs/AD0690469.pdf](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).
+Glaze ice shape correlations for two commercial aircraft airfoils in [Wilder, Ramon W.: "Techniques used to determine Artificial Ice Shapes and Ice Shedding, Characteristics of Unprotected Airfoil Surfaces"]({filename}wilder.md)
->Glaze ice shape correlations for two commercial aircraft airfoils are developed.

-Summary of the "Ice Shapes and Their Effects" thread

 ##Discussion

 We will look at recent data to address some questions:
 1. Does leading edge freezing fraction correlate to airfoil ice shape parameters?
 2. How well do LEWICE results compare to the ice shapes data that we have seen?

-NASA-TM-107374 and NACA-TR-446

 ###Correlation to freezing fraction